tfausak/tfausak.github.io/_posts/2015-04-02-announcing-blunt-a-pointless-haskell-tool.md

 It adds some sugar on top of JavaScript, but I loved it because it caught syntax errors as part of my build process.

+If you're interested in more about how I built Blunt, go look at [the source on GitHub][].
+You'll find all the nitty-gritty details over there.
+If you're only interested in using it, be sure to bookmark [blunt.herokuapp.com][].

 [blunt.herokuapp.com]: https://blunt.herokuapp.com
 [`pointfree`]: http://hackage.haskell.org/package/pointfree
 [`pointful`]: http://hackage.haskell.org/package/pointful